 Liquidation Risks - Liquidation occurs when the cryptocurrency you have as collateral loses value and your loan falls below the collateral ratio.
 An example of it is on Black Thursday, 12th March 2020, where the price of Bitcoin dropped 45% in a day.
 This sudden price drop may result in your loans being liquidated for falling below the minimum collateral ratio.

-In a nutshell, DeFi and CeFi both play an essential role in servicing the crypto lending market today, with each having its strengths and weaknesses.
+DeFi and CeFi both play an essential role in servicing the crypto lending market today, with each having its strengths and weaknesses.
 CeFi loans may be a more straightforward avenue for newcomers, but users are subject to the rates set by these platforms.